AdobeDocs/experience-manager-dispatcher.en/help/using/security-checklist.md

  -->

-The dispatcher as a front end system offers an extra layer of security to your Adobe Experience Manager infrastructure.
 Adobe strongly recommends that you complete the following checklist before going on production.

 >[!CAUTION]
 >